EDCD/EDDI/SpeechResponder/Variables.md

 	- 'missions' list of missions within the commander's mission log'
 	- 'missionsCount' the number of all accepted missions
 	- 'missionWarning' the number of minutes before mission expiry in which a warning notification is generated
-	- 'missionsRouteList' list of mission destinations ordered to provide the most efficient route
+	- 'missionsRouteList'  delimited ('_') string of mission destinations, ordered to provide the most efficient route
 	- 'missionsRouteDistance' the total distance traveled for the missions route list

 ## Mission